High Line Canal Trail Improvements

 Project Type: Amenity Area

-Project Status: Site improvements complete, furnishings to be installed this Fall.
+Project Status: Site improvements complete, signage to be installed in early 2026.

 Project Description:

-SSPRD and the Conservancy partnered on the design of amenities and safety improvements at the juncture of the High Line Canal trail and Lee Gulch trail in Littleton.
-These amenities will create a pause place near the historic Lee Gulch flume, one of three wooden flumes remaining on the Canal, adding seating and interpretation along with select natural play elements.
-These improvements build on a tree planting project in 2021 that added 50 new trees to this segment of the Canal.
-Site improvements have been completed and work will be completed this Fall with the installation of signage and natural play elements along with the planting of new trees.
+SSPRD and the Conservancy partnered on the design and installation of amenities and safety improvements at the juncture of the High Line Canal trail and Lee Gulch trail in Littleton.
+These amenities established a pause place near the historic Lee Gulch flume, one of three wooden flumes remaining on the Canal, adding seating and vegetation along with select natural play elements.
+Site improvements have been implemented and work will be completed in early 2026 with the installation of interpretive signage.

 Project Location: Littleton at the juncture of the High Line Canal Trail and Lee Gulch Trail.